 To avoid affecting data in your production environment, you may want to set up your SIS integration in your test environment for accurate testing.
 Every three weeks, the day after a new Canvas production release, your production environment will create an updated copy for your test environment so you can test with up-to-date data.
 Once you have confirmed your data works correctly, you can re-apply your SIS integration to your production environment.

 Alternatively, you can create your changes in your production environment, then wait for the next refresh before you begin practicing in your test environment.

 Click the Admin link , then click the name of the account .

 Modify User Role and Permissions

-In Account Settings, open the Permissions link.
 In the Account Roles tab, create an account-level user role and allow the user to manage SIS data.
 If you do not want to create a new user role, you can use an existing user role and modify the permissions.